waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 In unsupervised learning, we don't have any access to any of those labels, but we still would like to learn some of those patterns.
+And one of the tasks that you might want to perform in unsupervised learning is something like clustering, where
+## clustering
-And one of the tasks that you might want to perform in unsupervised learning is something like clustering, where clustering is just the task of given some set of objects organized into distinct clusters, groups of objects that are similar to one another.
+`organizing a set of objects into groups in such a way` `that similar objects tend to be in the same group` is just the task of given some set of objects organized into distinct clusters, groups of objects that are similar to one another.
 And there's lots of applications for clustering.
+`1:39:54`
 It comes up in genetic research, where you might have a whole bunch of different genes, and you want to cluster them into similar genes